Dilemmas and Dangers in AI

 Conjecture, ex-Adam Smith Institute & UK Parliament

-• Connor is Strategic Communications Lead at Conjecture, a startup building a new AI architecture to ensure the controllable, safe development of advanced AI technology.
+Connor is an AI policy and communications expert.
+Most recently, he worked as Strategic Communications Lead at Conjecture, a startup building a new AI architecture to ensure the controllable, safe development of advanced AI technology.
 He was previously Director of Communications & Research Lead for Resilience, Risk and State Capacity at the Adam Smith Institute (a UK think tank).
 He has worked in communications for Members of Parliament and Rishi Sunak’s Prime Ministerial campaign.
 He has a master’s in Global Politics from Durham Uni.

 Noah Siegel